test-kitchen/test-kitchen/README.md

 If you have a block device mapping with a `ebs_device_name` equal to the root storage device name on your [image](#config-image-id) then the provided mapping will replace the settings in the image.

+If this is not provided it will use the default block_device_mappings from the AMI.

 ### ebs\_optimized